aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/rows-and-columns/removes-duplicate-rows/_index.md

 description: Learn how to remove duplicate rows in a worksheet using Aspose.Cells for JavaScript via C++ and select specific columns for duplication checks.
 ---

-Remove duplicate rows is one of Microsoft Excel's many useful features.
-It allows users to remove duplicate rows in a Worksheet, and you can pick which columns should be checked for duplicate information.
+Removing duplicate rows is one of Microsoft Excel's many useful features.
+It allows users to remove duplicate rows in a worksheet, and you can pick which columns should be checked for duplicate information.

 Aspose.Cells for JavaScript via C++ provides the `Cells.removeDuplicates()` method for this purpose.
 You can also set `startRow`, `startColumn`, `endRow`, and `endColumn` to specify the range of columns to check for duplicates.

-Following are the sample files which can be downloaded for testing this feature:
+Following are the sample files that can be downloaded for testing this feature:

 [removeduplicates.xlsx](removeduplicates.xlsx)